RynTurtle/Snappingbot-Commands/README.md

 +accountage - how old your account is

-+followage  (channel) - how long you have been following a channel
++followage  (channel) - how long you have been following a channel for

 +id (username) - returns the user id of a user